Riley-Py/UWaterloo-Work/EARTH 121/Field Notes/Field Notes Journal 3 - What Do You See In The Video.md

 ## What Did I Notice in the Video?
+- The flow of lava was very quick
+- The lava was very dark -

-## Does the lava move across the Earth's
+## Does the lava move across the Earth's Surface?